Gr8Potato/RBLX-Targeter/README.md

 ### Installation Guide

 First, make sure you have Python installed on your system.
-I made this in version `3.12.3`, but Python is backwards compataible, so any version later than that will work.
+I made this in version `3.12.3`, but Python is backward compatible, so any version later than that will work.

 You can download [the latest version of Python on their website](https://www.python.org/downloads/).